Resources for School of Education Extended Campus Students: Finding Resources

 When you're searching for information related to teaching and learning, a simple trick can enable you to search multiple EBSCOhost databases at once, thereby maximizing your time spent searching.

-The simplest way to do this is to start at the database Education Research Complete.
-Just above the search box, click on "Choose Databases by Subject" (highlighted below).
+The simplest way to do this is to start at one of the EBSCO databases, such as Education Research Complete.
+Just above the search box, click the database name (highlighted below):

-Now, you'll search a collection of education-related databases at the same time, with any duplicates automatically filtered out of your search results.
+Now, you'll be able to search all of these databases at the same time, with any duplicates automatically filtered out of your search results.

 Finding Out if VT Has a Journal